karanja-simon/blog/node-io.md

 ```bash
 http://localhost:4002/fib/45
 ```
 Opening another tab on Postman and making another `GET` request on the `/hello` endpoint, we immediately get a `Hello!` response.
-This means our first request is handled by a different Thread and until it completes and release the CPU, our second request will keep waiting.
+This means our first request is handled by a different thread, meaning for every request, a new thread is spun to handle it.

-> Note: Both method are rate limited at 1 request/sec.
+### What can we do to improve this on Nodejs?

-#### Option 1
+#### Option 1: Delegate the intesive task to another process/handler
+We know Nodejs is suited for quick and fast tasks that does not hold-up the CPU

 ```js
 emailjs.send(serviceID, templateID, templateParams, userID);